 At the UB School of Law, we'll introduce you to a different way of thinking.
 We’ll help you reach your goals as you help others reach theirs.

 Dean Ronald Weich

 As the dean of the University of Baltimore School of Law, I appreciate determination.
 My own legal career has been driven by my determination to practice law in ways that would challenge me and help others.
-After serving as a prosecutor in New York City, I came to Washington, D.C. to work for a new federal agency.
-Over the years I successfully rose through the ranks to become chief counsel to U.S. Senators Edward M. Kennedy and Majority Leader Harry Reid.
+After serving as a prosecutor in New York City, I came to Washington, D.C., to work for a new federal agency.
+Over the years I successfully rose through the ranks to become chief counsel to U.S. Sens.
+Edward M. Kennedy and Majority Leader Harry Reid.
 I spent eight years as a partner in a prominent law firm, and in the years before coming to the University of Baltimore I served in the Obama administration as an assistant attorney general under Attorney General Eric Holder.

 Just as my blended career in government and private practice makes me unconventional among law school deans, so is the University of Baltimore rare among law schools for its long-standing emphasis on practical learning.
 We prepare students for the complexities and challenges of the 21st-century legal profession.
 Our students graduate with more than the ability to pass the bar; they acquire the skills, wisdom and experience to be effective lawyers in the real world.

 How do we provide an education like that?
 We're not a small law school, but we take pride in the personalized attention we provide to our students.
 We offer practical experiences, but we are grounded in the rigor of contemporary legal theory.
 We never stand still—we innovate, we experiment, we break and remake the mold.

 As an unconventional dean, I am finding unconventional ways to improve the school.
 I bring a fresh perspective to the task of helping students become excellent lawyers and find exciting jobs in the current legal marketplace.